Ranier Racing with MDM: 1987–1988

 Prior to the 1987 season, car owner Ranier tapped Davey Allison to replace veteran driver Cale Yarborough in the Ranier-Lundy No. 28 Ford Thunderbird.
 Yarborough was leaving the Ranier-Lundy team to start his own operation along with the team's sponsor, Hardee's.
 Ranier negotiated a sponsorship deal with Texaco's Havoline motor oil brand, a deal that was signed during the Speedweeks at Daytona International Speedway.
 He also hired Robert Yates as his engine builder and Joey Knuckles as the No. 28's crew chief, who paired with Allison for years.

 On qualifying day, Allison signalled that he was in Winston Cup to stay when he qualified an unmarked, but Texaco-Havoline painted No. 28 Thunderbird second for the 1987 Daytona 500, becoming the first rookie ever to start on the front row for NASCAR's most prestigious event.
 A pit miscue which allowed a rear tire to fall off on the track ended his hopes of a good finish in the race, but success for Davey Allison would be just around the corner.

 Allison drove full time in the Texaco/Havoline #28 for Ranier in 1987 and 1988.
 Ranier sold his team to Yates on October 1, 1988, prior to the 1989 season.
 Allison would have most of his success driving for Yates Racing.
 Ranier did not field a car again until the fall of 1996.

+Car No. 28 results

 Car No. 20 history

 After staying out of the Cup Series for eight years, Ranier fielded a Cup entry with Elton Sawyer driving the new #20 in the 1996 season finale at the Atlanta Motor Speedway.

 Rainer back moved to Cup full time in 1997 with former partner Hardee's returning to sponsor the new #20 and Greg Sacks driving the car.
 However, after missing several early-season races, the team switched to part time, and eventually Hardee's left the team and it shut down.